-His sword upon his hip,
+A sword upon his hip.

-He ordered the skull and crossbones flown,
+He ordered skull and crossbones flown,

-A treasure to his heart,
+a treasure to his heart!

-Oh how the captain dearly loved
+Oh, how the captain dearly loved

-That weathered wrinkled chart!
+That weathered, wrinkled chart!

-Soon enough the anchor dove
+Soon enough, the anchor dove

-To seek a sandy hold,
+To seek a sandy hold.

 Through the jungle, on they trekked,

-Hacking through the lush,
+Hacking through the bush,

-Until the jungle swallowed them whole,
+Till the nighttime swallowed them whole,

-With hungry vines and brush.
+In hungry vines and brush.

-Soon enough they reached the cave,
+Before too long they reached the cave,

 And with their torches bright,